andresgongora/dotfiles-manager/README.md

 Your symlink-config files may also have include statements to other config files that may no longer match `$USER@$HOME.config`.
 This is useful if you want to share the configuration among several machines.
-To include a config file, just add a line that starts with `include` followed by the relative path (under `./config/`) to the configuration file.
+To include a config file, just add a line that starts with `include` followed by the relative path (relative to the including config file) to the configuration file.
 For example, you can have `.config/bob@pc.config` and `.config/bob@laptopt.config` both containing a single line `include shared/home.config`, and then a file `.config/shared/home.config` with your actual symlink configuration.

+Optionally, you may run `symlink.sh` on a specific config file even if its name does not match the `$USER@$HOME.config` pattern.
+To do so, simply call the script and pass the path to the configuration file as argument.
+For example, assuming you are in the `dotfiles` dir, `./symlink.sh ./config/bob@pc.config`.